jmelanson98/fv_landscapeforaging/README.md

-# Foraging dynamics in agroecosystems -- a comparison across landscape complexity gradients and species
+# Bombus foraging dynamics in agroecosystems

-(become ungovernable)
+...a comparison across landscape complexity gradients and species (become ungovernable)